420: Unit 4

 Part IV: Depression, World War II

-21. Research Paper Conferences.
-During week 8, I will meet with each of you to go over your bibliography and introduction--including thesis, and topic sentences.
+26. Research Paper Conferences.
+We will not meet as a class.
+I will meet with each of you to go over your bibliography and introduction--including thesis, and topic sentences.
 When not your conference day, continue working on your project.

 READ Yawp 164-169, 192-196 & 420 Docs, Appendix: Crash Cartoon

 THINK: Who or what caused the crash?
 The cartoon follows the explanation in the book.
 In class, you'll be asked to identify each element in the cartoon and explain how it contributed to the crash.

 READ: Yawp, 196-209 & 420 Docs, Appendix: Johnson on the New Deal, from A History of the American People